How many of your new users churn on day 1?

 What's the key to preventing those new users from churning?

-That's right, it's user onboarding.
+That's right, it's new user onboarding.

 So in this post, we'll show you how you can stop your new users from churning – and turn them into champions who advocate for your product.